11 Top Things To Do in Indiana Dunes During Your Next Visit

 The Riverwalk covers 0.9 miles of easy walking to see views of both the dunes and beautiful Lake Michigan.

 Most of the trail is paved, with one set of stairs along the path.
-There is minimal elevation change, so it’s a really easy hike with a lot of payoffs.
+There is minimal elevation change, so it’s a really easy hike with the payoff of a great view.

 You could plan to walk the path and hang out at the beach for a relaxing few hours outdoors.

-The area is a great example of land that has been reclaimed from industrial and sewage waste dumps and transformed into a wonderful outdoor escape.
+The area is a great example of land that has been reclaimed from industrial use and sewage waste dumps, now being transformed into a wonderful outdoor escape.

 Mount Baldy is so dynamic that it has covered one of the drives to parking lot access!